-The Invention of a new Sport: Pickleball
+The Invention of a New Sport: Pickleball

 It originated in the summer of 1965 at home on Bainbridge Island, near Seattle, Washington.
 The first-ever, informal game of pickleball was played by two friends Joel Pritchard (a congressman from Washington) and Bill Bell (a prosperous businessman).

 They both were on vacation with their families and could not find the right equipment to kill the boredom.
-They are extempore and played with table tennis paddles on a badminton court.
+They are extempore and play with table tennis paddles on a badminton court.
 Eventually, as they enjoyed playing that new sport activity, another friend of theirs joined in.
 Together with Barney McCallum, three men decided on the game’s basic rules and kept on playing it.
 That was the moment of the invention of pickleball, a fun family sport.

 Evolution of Pickleball